bsvin33t/docker-training/01_intro.md

 # What is a good dockerfile?

-Dockerfile Best practices part 2 (find Part 1 [here](https://www.linkedin.com/))
+Dockerfile Best practices part 2 (find Part 1 [here](https://www.linkedin.com/pulse/dockerfile-best-practices-buildkit-bhushan-lodha)

-- A good dockerfile creates an image of smaller size.
+- A good dockerfile creates an image of a smaller size.
 - Keeps the build time low.
 - Ensures that the containers are not exposed to unrelated vulnerabilities.
 - Easy to read and maintain.